jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But for your grandkids to ever watch it on Netflix one day, _you_ have to make it happen first.

-The first step on this journey is to realize politics isn't a show to watch, but a game well worth playing.
+Because politics isn't a show to watch, but a game well worth playing.

----

-Please take a minute to watch this comedian.

 <div class="center">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZOiPQ8nqB1s?&start=22&end=65&rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div><figcaption>Credit: Netflix. <a href="https://www.youtube.com/embed/ZOiPQ8nqB1s?&start=22&end=65&rel=0">Reader Mode.</a></figcaption>

-Remember that "Netflix" moment.
-That's the realization, the "clicking" in our head, that this book wants to recreate many times.

-Because Netflix isn't just any other product.
-It represents what the Internet Age is capable of.
-It's a powerful yet easy to use tool we can all afford.
-By reaching for it, the middle-class liberated ourselves from unnecessary driving, broadcast schedules, and late fees hidden in the fine-print.

-But getting more Netflix in our society requires rethinking a lot of our daily lives.
-We're all very used to living an Industrial Age, aka Blockbuster, way of life.
-It's a comfortable life, but it's also why we're so unhappy we "hate everything".

-In fact, realizing our happiness is the bellwether for good and evil in the game of politics is the second step to living in the Internet Age.

----
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZOiPQ8nqB1s?&start=22&end=65&rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div><figcaption>Remember that "Netflix" moment.
+That's the realization, the "clicking" in our head, that this book wants to recreate many times as we venture to create a new philosophy for the Internet Age.
+Because getting more Netflix in our lives means leaving the Industrial Age, aka Blockbuster, way of life.
+It's a comfortable life because choices are pre-determined.
+Work is 9-5, cars are cool, and going to college means being educated.
+But behind the scenes our culture makes us so unhappy we "hate everything".
+Funny enough, our happiness is the bellwether for what defines good and evil in our new politics.
+Credit: Netflix. <a href="https://www.youtube.com/embed/ZOiPQ8nqB1s?&start=22&end=65&rel=0">Reader Mode.</a></figcaption>

 ## About the Author